NEW AI Baking Expert — your perfect recipe, guided by AI

 • Decrease the sugar in your recipe by 1 tablespoon per cup (due to increased evaporation, sugar will be concentrated and may weaken the recipe’s structure)

-♦ What if your baked goods aren’t fully cooked (wet inside or dense):
+♦ What if my baked goods aren’t fully cooked (wet inside or dense)?

-♦ What if your recipe bakes out drier and more crumbly than it ought to be:
+♦ What if my baked goods are drier and more crumbly than they ought to be?

 • OR decrease gluten-free flour by 1 tablespoon per cup of flour.